autonomous-viranjan/Dijkstra-s-shortest-path-Algorithm/README.md

-An exapmle explaining the Dijkstra's algorithm for finding the shortest path from start to end of graphs.
+An example explaining the Dijkstra's algorithm for finding the shortest path from start to end of graphs.

 2 example graphs and their solution are shown.

+The code is written in Python.